bigoshunane/Supervised-Machine-Learning-HM-14/README.md

 For the unscaled data, the scores for the Logistic Regression:

     .
 Training Data Score: 0.6485221674876848
     .
 Testing Data Score:  0.5253083794130158
 For the scaled data, the scores for the Logistic Regression:

     .
 Training Data Score: 0.713136288998358
     .
 Testing Data Score:  0.7201190982560612
 From the scores above, the best model to predict the Credit Risk is the Logistic Regression on the scaled data.
-The training scores and testing scores are much more closer than the unscaled data, hence allowing us to make a more accurate prediction.
+The training scores and testing scores are much more closer than the unscaled data, hence giving more confidence to make a more accurate prediction.

 Therefore, in conclusion, Logistic Regression will be a better model to use.